Toma400/Baedoor_Encyclopaedia/Mechanicum/Walkthroughs/Baedoor_Classic/Lore/BaeCL_Alkaesar.md

       be separated from other areas by the fact we had whole manor in between.<br>
       The panel shows very artisan-centered area, with guild of adventurers taking first spot.
-      It has Brutus, who claims to be mesinpean and be cofounder of the guild together with Sulth (whose name feels a bit nomathian).
+      It has Brutus, who claims to be mesinpean and be cofounder of the guild together with Sulth (whose name feels a bit nomathian, so I'd rename him to Sul).
 Which could mean that the whole existence of the guild can be tied to the timespan when the notebook is taking place.<br>
       The next two houses are shops of shoemaker and woodsman - existence of the latter is a bit surprising given the region.
 The woodsman has also difficult name case, since land notebook and data notebook have different names for him (or one is written badly).
 So I will include